Elementary Extracurricular Activities

 Lego Robotics Club: Grades 3 - 5

-For the third year, we are sponsoring Lego Robotics for elementary students in third through fifth grades.
-Our teams had a terrific season last year and learned so much about coding, robotics, team collaboration and solving real world problems, such as learning about water systems and how to conserve and protect our valuable resources.
+We are proud to support our award-winning Lego Robotics Club for elementary students in third through fifth grades.
+Our teams learn about coding, robotics, team collaboration and solving real world problems, such as learning about water systems and how to conserve and protect our valuable resources.

-The elementary 4th and 5th grade choir is another opportunity for students to explore their love for music outside of their normal music class.
-All students are welcome to join choir!
-Students will continue to learn the skills they learn in music class like how to read music, follow a director, and create simple harmonies.
+Our Children’s Choir is an opportunity for students to explore their love for music outside of their normal music class.
+Students will continue to learn the skills they learn in music class, including how to read music, follow a director, and create simple harmonies.

 Mathletes: Grades 4-5